Home > Cheap Internet Plans in Canada (2026)

 You can also contact the ISP to ask about current offers or negotiate better pricing, especially if you’re switching from another company.
 In many cases, there’s some flexibility.
 It’s also worth checking for bundle deals or limited-time promotions that could add extra value

-The cheapest internet plans in Canada really depend on where you live.
-In Metro Vancouver, Novus offers 1 Gbps fibre for just $50 a month if your building is connected.
+The cheapest internet plans in Canada depend heavily on where you live and what infrastructure is available at your address.
+In Metro Vancouver, Novus offers 1 Gbps fibre for around $50 per month if your building is connected, which is one of the best fibre deals in the country.

-Outside of those cities, Oxio is a solid option with plans starting at $50 in Ontario and $57 in western provinces.
-TekSavvy also has low-cost options in most provinces, especially for lighter users.
+Outside of those cities, TekSavvy is a solid option with plans starting at $32.95 in Ontario and $48.95 in western provinces.
+Oxio also has low-cost options in most provinces, especially for lighter users.

 Yes.
 Fibre internet is available in most major cities and is slowly expanding into smaller towns.
 Providers like Bell, TELUS, Novus, and Beanfield have built out fibre networks in many urban areas.